openhab/openhabian/README.md

 ***A home automation enthusiast doesn't have to be a Linux enthusiast!***

-openHABian aims to provide a **self-configuring** Linux system setup to meet the the needs of every openHAB user.
+openHABian aims to provide a **self-configuring** Linux system setup to meet the needs of every openHAB user.

 The project provides two things: